 Here’s Why More Businesses Should Consider Including LinkedIn as Part of Their Digital Strategy.

-For digital marketers, who spend much of their working day absorbed in platforms like Google Ads and Facebook Ads Manager, LinkedIn Campaign Manager is at best fiddly, and at worst, completely exasperating.
+For digital marketers, who spend most of their budgets on platforms like Google Ads and Facebook Ads Manager, LinkedIn Campaign Manager is at best fiddly, and at worst, completely exasperating.

 It’s easy to see why more and more investment has been made into the platform’s advertising capabilities since its purchase by Microsoft at the end of 2016.
 At that point, ad sales generated 18% of its cash flow – as opposed to its recruitment solutions which generated 65%.
 As more and more money pours into online advertising, they would be missing a pretty gigantic trick not to have improved their advertising offering.